What Is the Difference between Monofacial and Bifacial Solar Panels?

 You must consider the surface that you will install your bifacial solar panels on is reflective.
 When bifacial solar modules are installed on a highly reflective surface, like a white roof or on the ground with high terrain clearance or a snowy area.

-Do Bifacial Solar Panels Need Special Solar Mounting Structure?
+Do Bifacial Solar Panels Need Special Solar Mounting Structures?

-Mibet energy, a Xiamen-based solar mounting manufacturer, can provide a wide range of solar mounting systems, including the ground solar mounting system, bifacial solar mounts, roof solar mounts, solar floating system, etc. For specially designed solar mounts for bifacial panels, we have PGT4 ground solar mounting system and horizontal single-axis solar tracking system with double rows for your options.
+Mibet New Energy is a professional solar mounting racking manufacturer.
+We offer a wide range of solar mounting systems, including ground solar mounting systems, bifacial solar mounts, roof solar mounts, solar floating systems, etc. For specially designed solar mounts for bifacial panels, we have PGT4 ground mount solar racking and single-axis solar tracking system with double rows for your options.

-Advantages of Bifacial Solar Panels Compared to Monofacial Panel
+Advantages of Bifacial Solar Panels Compared to Monofacial Panels

 Disadvantages of Bifacial Solar Panels Compared to Monofacial Panel (Refer to This Table)